LeanKit-Labs/hyped/README.md

  1. `:property`
  1. `:property.childProperty`

 The fist form will be used to attempt to read a property directly on the model.
-The second will attempt to read a nested property.
+The second will attempt to read a nested property _or_ a property name that combines the two in camel-case fahsion (i.e. `propertyChildProperty`).
 In either case, if no match is found, the variable will be left in tact.
 In the second case, the period is removed and the variable becomes camel-case.

 Example:
 ```javascript